 Large-scale weir removal

-On behalf of the EA we successfully opened 340 miles of catchment in the largest project of its kind – in the country – by removing a 70 meter wide, 900 year old medieval weir.
+We successfully opened 340 miles of catchment in the largest project of its kind – in the country – by removing a 70 meter wide, 900 year old medieval weir.
 Removing the weir significantly improved fish migration, spawning grounds and habitat.
 Fallen water levels have also allowed natural ecological processes to recommence.

 Chalk stream restoration